 - Accompany youth at all times, including break times.

 - Familiarize yourself and your group with off-limit areas, as well as the location of emergency exits.

 - Monitor noise levels and participation during projects.

 - Help make sure the project area is clean before leaving.

 Burrito Project SF events take place on the last Monday of every month, except when holidays conflict or otherwise posted.
-For group volunteering, we are able to schedule private events on another Monday of the month.
+Events are about three hours long and take place from 4:00 – 7:00pm.
+For group volunteering, we are sometimes able to schedule private events on another Monday of the month if our kitchen and organizers are available.
 Please contact us using the form on this page if you are interested.

 Volunteers must wear closed-toe shoes to participate in food preparation — no sandals, flip-flops or open-toe shoes.
 We ask that you dress comfortably and respectfully.
 Gloves and aprons are provided.